-Not long after we got married, my bride went to light a candle.
-And all she had was a lousy made in America book of matches.
+Not long after we got married, my bride started to light a candle.
+She had a little book of American made matches, which she didn’t know how to operate.

-To be fair, she had never seen a book of paper matches in her short life.
-Neither did she know how to operate books of matches, became somewhat discombobulated, and began yelling at me in Russian.
+To be fair, she had never seen a book of paper matches in her life.
+She got a little discombobulated and began yelling at me in Russian.

 “AMERICAN!
 What are these things?”